-The NSW Government has committed $600,000 to fund a Regional Partnership between the NSW Government and Koala Conservation Australia who manage the Port Macquarie Koala Hospital.
+The NSW Government has committed $600,000 to fund a Regional Partnership between the NSW Government and Koala Conservation Australia, which manages the Port Macquarie Koala Hospital.

 The partnership will fund a dedicated Koala Officer over the next 4 years who will work directly with the local community in the Port Macquarie and Kempsey region to undertake actions aligned with the NSW Koala Strategy to help conserve koalas.

-Other organisations that will contribute to the Regional Partnership include the Port Macquarie – Hastings Council and Kempsey Council, Local Land Services, Port Macquarie Landcare, Macleay Landcare, Hastings Landcare, Biodiversity Conservation Trust and local Aboriginal communities.
+Other organisations that will contribute to the Regional Partnership include the Port Macquarie – Hastings Council, Kempsey Council, Local Land Services, Port Macquarie Landcare, Macleay Landcare, Hastings Landcare, Biodiversity Conservation Trust and local Traditional Owners.